cowboyai/cim-start/doc/UbiquitousLanguage.md

 We have to start with a base somewhere... that is where the LLMs come into play.
 These are terrific generalized tools that have really cracked the way language is built and how each word semantically relates to another.

 To get the full use out of these tools, were need a dialect translation and that is where the Ubiquitous Language comes in.
-This augments the LLM about the specific Domain Specific Language inside the context of our Domain.
+This augments the LLM about the Domain Specific Language inside the context of our Domain.

 Augmenting LLMs with your naturally used language tunes the LLM into a better response, more directly related to the context we are in.